typetetris/nix-flakes-beginner/README.md

 declaring it.
 That is using some stuff we haven't touched upon yet.)

-Again we need to flake.nix to git, so it will be recognised by nix:
+Again we need to add flake.nix to git, so it will be recognised by nix:

 ```
 git add flake.nix